Should you buy a 300LM 7W Cree EDC flashlight?

 The clip is held on by two brass-looking hex nuts.
 I like that because I have a tendency to bend those things and bending them back if they’re permanently attached just makes me want to throw it across the room.
 The clip looks pretty sturdy too.

 So, do I think it’s worth the money?
 I’ve actually replaced my Fenix LD-10 with one of these new ones.
 I’m also ordering more of these and will probably get extra for stocking stuffers this Christmas.
 They take a freaking month to come in though so if you’re thinking of doing the same thing, don’t wait too long.
 Definitely worth the money.
-I actually think it’s one of the best EDC flashlights out there.
+I actually think it’s one of the best bug out bag or EDC flashlights out there.

 So what’s everyone else think?
 That’s what led me to this light in the first place.
 Look at these reviews and then you’ll see why you might want to pick up a few of these: